wix/stylable/site/docs/references/state-parameter-types.md

 ## Number

-Allows defining a custom state with a **number value**. and then targeting it using a pseudo-class selector with a matching **number argument**:
+You can define a custom state with a **number value**, and then target it using a pseudo-class selector with a matching **number argument**.

 ```html
 <span data-column="5" />